Posted on Leave a comment

 • Muscle relaxation

-• Sleep quality and stress resilience
+• Sleep quality and nervous system calm

 Electrolytes vs Magnesium: The Key Difference

-When Electrolytes Help Calm (Indirectly)
+When Electrolytes Can Help Calm Indirectly

-• You feel shaky, weak, or foggy
+• You feel lightheaded or weak

-When Magnesium Is the Better Choice
+When Magnesium Is Usually the Better Choice

 • You feel wired but tired